HashimThePassionate/javascript-mastery/07_the_secret_life_of_objects/03_classes/readme.md

 ```

 ### Explanation

 - **Instance Creation**: `new Rabbit("killer")` creates a new instance with the type "killer".
+- **Initialization**: The constructor sets up the `type` property for the new rabbit.

+---

-## Old Way: Functions as Constructors
+## 🔄 Old Way: Functions as Constructors

 ### Constructor Functions

-Before classes, functions were used as constructors.
+Before classes, functions were used as constructors to create objects and handle inheritance.

 ### Example with Constructor Function

 ```javascript
 function ArchaicRabbit(type) {
     this.type = type;